 That being said, not all customers should be saved.
 “Bad Fit” customers are those who neither receive value from your product immediately, nor realistically will in the future.
 Deciding to part ways with a Bad Fit customer allows your company to focus their efforts on customers that are more likely to be successful in the long-term.

 Uncover critical feedback

 CSMs should contact every customer who has canceled, or requested to cancel, to solicit feedback.
 People are generally more honest and candid when they have already made the decision to leave.
-Don’t approach this call ad hoc- create a cancelation process and a standard list of questions to discuss during this feedback call.
+Don’t approach this call ad hoc- create a cancellation process and a standard list of questions to discuss during this feedback call.
 This is an opportunity to collect insights to share with all customer-facing teams, so don’t forget to dig into how each department could have better served this customer.
-Finally, grouping cancelations into a few categories allows your executive team to track churn trends over time.
+Finally, grouping cancellations into a few categories allows your executive team to track churn trends over time.